LunarDigitalAssetsLLC/cryptocompareLDA/README.rst

 .. code:: python

-   from python_cryptocompare import price as p
+   from cc import price as p

 Methods
 =======